top of page

 About the Author: Gayle Rigione is CEO of Allergy Force, the food allergy app.
 She’s also an allergy mom.
 She’s lived the heart stopping moments when her son ate the wrong thing, second guessed reactions and raced to the ER.
 These experiences inspire her to create tech tools for people with food allergies.
 Whatever you do, do it with a full heart.
 Audentes Fortuna Iuvat

-Images: Image from Wix Media; Icons made by prettycons, Freepik and pixel-perfect from www.flaticon.com; Diagram by Allergy Force using Canva
+Images: Lead image from Wix Media; Icons made by prettycons, Freepik and pixel-perfect from www.flaticon.com; Diagram and cartoon by Allergy Force on Canva

 bottom of page